 Another area that some Democrats are worried about with respect to Gorsuch is that of class-action lawsuits and mass torts (such as multidistrict litigation).
 The general purpose of class actions and mass torts is to allow aggrieved parties – such as people who all bought the same product or brand of products – to band together and hold companies accountable for products and services that are dangerous or cause harm.

-One such example are the lawsuits against Johnson & Johnson for their talcum powder products, which plaintiffs claim cause ovarian cancer.
-Last year three large, multimillion dollar verdicts were awarded to women who developed ovarian cancer after using Johnson’s Baby Powder, a talc-based product.
+One such example are the ovarian cancer talcum powder lawsuits against Johnson & Johnson.
+In these cases, plaintiffs claim the brand’s talc products cause ovarian cancer.
+To date, over $300 million in verdicts have been awarded to women who developed ovarian cancer after using Johnson’s Baby Powder, a talc-based product.

 However, a common argument from companies and industry groups is that too many class actions are frivolous, leading to large payouts for relatively minor offenses.
 Such settlements, companies argue, lead to higher consumer prices with little gains in actual safety.

 Gorsuch has not criticized class-action lawsuits directly, but in the past he has criticized lawyers who make lots of money from lawsuits, calling such actions a “free ride to fast riches.”
-It’s unclear whether this means that Gorsuch is opposed to all class-action lawsuits, or even most of them, but it does provide a signal that he could be more sympathetic to companies that are defendants in such lawsuits, especially if he sees the suits as frivolous or unnecessary.
+It’s unclear whether this means that Gorsuch is opposed to all class-action lawsuits, or even most of them, but it does provide a signal that he could be more sympathetic to companies like Johnson & Johnson in cases like the upcoming Xarelto bleeding lawsuits, especially if he sees the suits as frivolous or unnecessary.

 It is also worth noting that there is legislation currently working its way through Congress on the class action front as well.
 The Fairness in Class Action Litigation Act of 2017 (H.R.
 985), passed by the House of Representatives earlier this month, looks to reform how class actions are certified by requiring that all members of the class suffer “the same type and scope of injury.”
 It will next go to the Senate, where Democrats are looking to put up a big fight.